-Program Area Allocation % of Grant State Projects and Programs \$327,757,590 27% Eligible Activities: National Objectives: All eligible activities defined in HCD LMI and Urgent Need Mitigation A 105(a) 1-25 comprehensive statewide and regional watershed management focused on four dimensions: (1) evidence-backed flood control projects, (2) innovative floodplain management, (3) public education and (4) changing development patterns.
+Program Area Allocation Percent of Grant State Projects and Programs \$327,757,590 27 percent

+Eligible Activities: All eligible activities defined in HCDA 105(a) 1-25 and any applicable waivers or alternative requirements comprehensive statewide and regional watershed management focused on four dimensions: (1) evidence-backed flood control projects, (2) innovative floodplain management, (3) public education and (4) changing development patterns. .
+For activities that use Urgent Need Mitigation as their national objective, the state will demonstrate how projects will result in a measurable and verifiable reduction in the risk of loss of life and property.
 The seven general program and/or project types are discussed and presented in more detail below: